 Add a beautiful card

-Or send her a framed photo of you or your family with a promissory note for a champagne lunch when you are all next together, and write her a beautiful letter (not a Facebook message) in a beautiful card to go with it.
+Or send her a framed photo of you or your family with a promissory note for a champagne lunch when you are all next together, and write her a beautiful letter (not a Facebook message).

 Make a photo book